-Inclement Weather Closings
+Inclement Weather

 In the event of poor weather conditions such as heavy snow, flooding, fog, or hurricanes, please listen to local television or radio stations for relevant information regarding school cancellation.
-KIPP Academy Boston follows the exact same delay and cancellation policies as the Boston Public School system.
-If Boston Public Schools are closed, so is KIPP Academy Boston.
+Please note, KIPP Academy Lynn Charter School does not follow the same cancellation policies as the Lynn Public School system.
+On occasion, weather may cause an early dismissal.
+In this case we will call and email all families as soon as possible.

-Attendance Policy
+Attendance